The Relational Link

 Communication and Transparency as a Means to Strengthening Workplace Culture During COVID-19.
 This National Academy of Medicine article discusses the role of optimizing transparency and communication within the framework of medical teams as an essential component of a strategy to address clinician burnout, particularly during COVID-19.
 Leaders at Brigham and Women’s Hospital found that methods like community building activities can nurture relatedness, fulfill a need for camaraderie, and build a high-functioning team, and that a dynamic essential to establishing a culture of wellness is one in which trust is earned.

 The Changing Face of Medical Professionalism and the Impact of COVID-19.
-Andrew F. Goddard, President and MP the Global Vice President of the Royal College of Physicians in the United Kingdom, writes in The Lancet that COVID-19 has shown that we must move away from a model of medical professionalism that can lead to moral injury and towards one that provides proactive support for professionals in a systematic way and is focused on supporting moral repair.
+Andrew F. Goddard, President, and Mumtaz Patel, the Global Vice President of the Royal College of Physicians in the United Kingdom, writes in The Lancet that COVID-19 has shown that we must move away from a model of medical professionalism that can lead to moral injury and towards one that provides proactive support for professionals in a systematic way and is focused on supporting moral repair.
 There have been here have been many wellbeing initiatives for clinicians that have been well received, but over time they need to be combined with organizational interventions and a wider systems approach that will lead to greater cohesiveness within healthcare and support individual professionals in a safer, more sustainable way.

 Six Lessons on Fighting Burnout from Boston’s Biggest Hospital.
 Massachusetts General Hospital's Joshua J. Baugh, the assistant director of clinical operations, and Ali S. Raja, the executive vice chair of the Department of Emergency Medicine, share with the Harvard Business Review the strategies that have worked in their organization during the pandemic: rewarding work, fairness and transparency, autonomy, reasonable workload, a sense of community, and consistent values.
 Together, these actions underscore a universal and fundamental principle: the best way to prevent burnout and attrition is to empower people to perform their jobs effectively, in an environment that is safe and supportive.